 In fact, those loan amounts are outside the core limits of what most states allow for payday loans.
 Short-term payday loans with balloon payments are made in about 34 states.
 And most of the states cap loan sizes.
 For example, California limits payday loans to $300 (including the fee), while Delaware caps loans at $1,000.

 To me, a payday alternative loan in the range of $1,000 to $2,000 looks more like a personal loan, which many credit unions are already making within the 18-percent cap and with sound underwriting.
-As the National Federation of Community Development Credit Unions wrote (opens new window) in its comment letter, “The model already exists for credit unions to meet market gaps responsibly within the current regulatory framework.”
+As the National Federation of Community Development Credit Unions wrote (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in its comment letter, “The model already exists for credit unions to meet market gaps responsibly within the current regulatory framework.”

 The letter goes on to explain that in 2018 community development credit unions alone had nearly $2.5 billion in traditional consumer lending at under the 18-percent APR cap with an average loan size of just under $2,500.
 Accordingly, we can conclude that credit unions are already regularly making loans at or below the proposed increased threshold.

-Additionally, the Arizona-based Center for Economic Integrity wrote (opens new window) in their comment letter that in 2017:
+Additionally, the Arizona-based Center for Economic Integrity wrote (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in their comment letter that in 2017:

 The Arizona Community Action Association surveyed credit unions and other providers to catalog the options available to consumers who need small loans.
 They identified 41 credit unions (both state and federally chartered) that offered one or more loan products of $500 or less in fourteen counties.
 These loans cost less than 18% APR, do not incur fees beyond the annual credit union membership fee, help build credit, have no-pre-payment penalties, are easy to apply for and do not require collateral.
 In some instances, no credit check is needed and the loan includes a savings option.